Take part in arthritis research

 There are many different types of research.
 Some test new treatments or require samples, others may involve interviews or surveys.

-A lot of research will be carried out in healthcare settings, but some will be based in universities, research centres and other places.
+A lot of research will be carried out in healthcare settings, but some will be based in universities, research centres and increasingly, in the community.
 Some people participate in research from their own homes through telephone interviews or written questionnaires.

 Research can be carried out by many different people, but often researchers are the doctors and healthcare professionals who treat you.